 | Dose of

 As with other NSAIDs, the lowest dose should be sought for each patient.
 Patients weighing under 50 kg may be less likely to require dosages beyond 1,000 mg; therefore, after observing the response to initial therapy, the dose should be adjusted to meet individual patients' requirements.

-Carefully consider the potential benefits and risks of Nabumetone tablets, USP and other treatment options before deciding to use Nabumetone tablets.
+Carefully consider the potential benefits and risks of Nabumetone tablets, USP and other treatment options before deciding to use Nabumetone tablets, USP.
 Use the lowest effective dose for the shortest duration consistent with individual patient treatment goals (see WARNINGS).

 Nabumetone tablets, USP are indicated for relief of signs and symptoms of osteoarthritis and rheumatoid arthritis.

 Nabumetone tablets are contraindicated in patients with known hypersensitivity to Nabumetone or its excipients.